Growing Green Program

 - Volunteer plantings (10) - 10 acres

 You can help

-You can help by planting trees on your property.
-For assistance on how to pick the right tree and proper planting techniques, visit the WSU Extension web page.
+- Planting trees on your property - For assistance on how to pick the right tree and proper planting techniques, visit the WSU Extension web page.
 Trees provide shade, create oxygen, add beauty and capture a lot of rainwater.
 Even planting just one tree can make a big difference in our urban community.

 - Join a volunteer planting crew - Many regional partners host numerous planting events throughout the year.
 Visit their websites at: CPU Stream Team, Vancouver Watershed Alliance, Friends of Trees or Lower Columbia Estuary Partnership for dates and times for upcoming planting crews.